 Alzheimer's is a complex disease that progresses over many years, like diabetes, heart disease, and other chronic conditions.
 A number of factors may increase or decrease a person's chances of developing the disease.
-These risk factors include age, genetics, environment and lifestyle.
+These risk factors include age, family history and genetics.

 Age is the best known risk factor for Alzheimer’s disease.
 The risk of developing the disease doubles every 5 years after age 65.
 Alzheimer’s becomes increasingly common as people reach their 80s, 90s, and beyond.
 These facts are significant because the number of older adults is growing.
 The U.S. Census Bureau estimates that Americans 65 and older will grow from 13 percent of the population today to nearly 20 percent in 2030.
 The group with the highest risk of Alzheimer’s—those older than 85—is the fastest growing age group.